jkenney0501/dbt_superstore_dim_model/README.md

 ```

-### Add dimensions for additional context
+### Add dimensions for additional context to our Fact Table
-- The dims add comtext to our facts so its important we implement this as we progress through our layered architecture.
+- The dims add context to our facts so its important we implement this as we progress through our layered architecture.
+- Note that this is an aggregated fact and typically you would see a transactional fact with line items where you would aggregate by order_id but demo data does not often go this deep so it is what it is.

 To further show how the intermediate layer adds complexity, the date spline package was used to create a date range which is just a simple date.
 Uisng this, the date was broken down into its lowest form for anytype of time series analysis our user wants to conduct, even wekend and holicday flags.
 Thats complex logic and needs to be unit tested.
 The process was developed using test driven developement before actually writing any SQL.
 See unit testing below.
 Here is an example of the complex sql used:
 ```sql